 When you start on a project (especially a large scale one), make sure it is something you are passionate about and you want to see through.

 I have embarked on things which I was half-interested in in the past, for example learning tennis or learning Japanese.
 Eventually I stopped them mid-way.
 This resulted in waste of time and resources which could have been better utilized elsewhere.
 Because of that, I’m more conscious of how I utilize my time and energy today.

 If you set a high threshold on what you want to do, the completion rate is also higher.
 If you aren’t sure that this is something you really want to do, dip your feet into the pool first – try it out on a small scale and see if it’s what you’re interested in.

-In companies they do resource planning, where they estimate how much resources is needed for a project.
+In companies they do resource planning, where they estimate how much resources are needed for a project.
 After which, they plan out the manpower and investment accordingly.
-For us, that means doing a quick plan on how much time and effort this idea will take, so we can have a bird’s eye view.
+For you, that means doing a quick plan on how much time and effort this idea will take, so that you can have a bird’s eye view.

 It doesn’t have to be exhaustive.
 Just a quick outline will help.
 The point is to have something that guides you.

 After you create your outline, you should have a realistic idea of how much time and effort is needed to complete it.
 Plan out your time and resources accordingly and integrate them into your schedule/to-do list.
 Block out time in your calendar for the project.
 Give yourself some buffer as well, in case of contingencies.

 A big reason for loss of enthusiasm or energy is when people underestimate the amount of work needed to bring the goal to life.
 Do you recall the excitement of making a New Year’s resolution?
 92% of those who choose to make a resolution fail to meet their goal.